 Blending Italian heritage with a rural agricultural lifestyle to make some of California’s finest wines

-In America, that symbol has become synonymous with Brutocao (pronounced brute-oh-coe) Cellars, a small family winery in Mendocino County.
-The winery is owned and operated by three brothers – Steve, Lenny, and David Brutocao – who represent the third generation of Brutocaos to carry on the tradition of family grape-growing.
-The winery’s Lion of St. Mark logo is a perpetual embracing of the Brutocao family’s Italian heritage that originated in Treviso, and it is even a part of the Brutocao family crest developed in the 1980’s.
+A small family winery in Mendocino County, Brutocao Cellars is owned and operated by three brothers - Steve, Lenny, and David Brutocao - who represent the third generation of Brutocaos to carry on the tradition of family grape-growing.
+The winery’s Lion of St. Mark logo is a perpetual embracing of the Brutocao family’s Italian heritage that originated in Treviso, Italy, and it is even a part of the Brutocao Family Crest that was developed in the 1980’s.

-The new ownership was split between Irv’s son-in-law, Len Brutocao, and Len’s brother Albert.
-The brothers had been involved with engineering and managed their own construction company in southern California, but they jumped at the chance to buy back the family vineyard.
-In order to maintain their existing business, Albert decided to manage the vineyard while Len continued to run their construction company in southern California.
+After Irv retired in 1969, the new ownership was split between Irv’s son-in-law, Len Brutocao, and Len’s brother, Albert.
+The brothers had been involved with engineering and managed their own construction company in southern California, but they jumped at the chance to be involved with the family vineyard.

-When Albert suddenly passed away in 1989, Len immediately stepped in to take over operations at the vineyard.
-He sought the help of his three sons, Steve, Lenny, and David Brutocao, and decided to get serious about being in the winery business.
-Building a winery and making a real impact with their wines was something he and Albert had talked about for years and Len was finally going to make it happen.
+When Albert suddenly passed away in 1989, Len sought the help of his three sons, Steve, Lenny, and David Brutocao, and they decided to get serious about being in the winery business.
+Building a winery and making a real impact with their wines was something they had talked about for years and it was finally going to happen.

-The “new” Brutocao Cellars was off and running and the ensuing years brought steady increases in overall production and great critical success for their wines.
-In 1990, the family built a winery on the property (now called Bliss Ranch) to make all the wines Estate Produced.
-Because of their award-winning wines, customer loyalty, and amazing growth, Brutocao Cellars outgrew that first winery and it has now become an on site wine storage warehouse.
-A brand new winery was built in 2003 and expanded in 2009.
+The ‘new’ Brutocao was off and running and the ensuing years brought steady increases in overall production and great critical success for their wines.
+In 1990, the family built a winery on the property (now called Bliss Ranch) to make all the wines estate produced.
+Because of their award-winning wines and amazing growth, Brutocao Cellars outgrew that first winery and has since expanded.

-The Brutocaos also expanded their vineyard acreage over the years, adding the 113-acre Feliz Ranch in 1994, the 10-acre Philo Ranch in Anderson Valley in 1996, and finally the 89-acre Contento Ranch in 1997.
-Varietals included a range of Bordeaux and Italian varieties, paying homage to their heritage and recognizing the best grapes for their Mendocino County region.
+The Brutocaos have also grown their vineyard acreage over the years, adding several properties to make up the current 450 acres under vine.
+Varietals include a range of Bordeaux and Italian varieties, paying homage to their heritage and recognizing the best grapes for their Mendocino County region.

 The Art of Fine Wine